Before we get started, keep in mind that all children develop at different rates.

 By this age children should be able to follow 2 step directions such as “pick a book and then sit on your chair”.

-If your child is struggling with understanding directions, try to see if she is having difficulty understanding 1 step directions or even questions.
+If your child is struggling with understanding directions, try to see if they are also having difficulty understanding 1 step directions or even questions.

 7. Your 5 year old cannot retell a simple story